rylangooch/CV/README.md

 *Contributor*

 Mind The Horizon is an online magazine created to provide accessible coverage of interesting news in technology, science and environment.
 I used analytics tools to influence the nature of our content and generate reader growth, as well as providing written contributions to the magazine and social media accounts.
+Check out an [article](https://mindthehorizon.com/2015/06/22/wearable-tech-short-term-fad-or-here-to-stay/) I wrote about wearable technology.

 **Montgomery Charles Financial Management** (July 2013 to March 2015)